 Dual enrollment while in high school: College credits completed through Dual Enrollment while a student is in high school is subject to the Dual Enrollment Policy.

-Dual enrollment with another college or university: To take a class or classes at another college or university while also enrolled at U-M in the same term, students must get permission from the Academic Standards Board (Honors students follow the procedures established by the Honors Office; Residential College students follow RC procedures).
+Dual enrollment with another college or university: To take a class or classes at another college or university while also enrolled at U-M in the same term, please review the information on the Dual Enrollment with Another College or University webpage.